-Adult Learning Culture School Goal: During the 2023-2024 school year, 80% of PLC meetings will document teachers' backwards planning, analyzing assessments and student performance, and tracking progress toward meeting goals as measured by PLC observations.
-STIP Connection: Goal 2: All students have access to effective educators.
+Adult Learning Culture School Goal: Based on an administrator survey that only 20% of our PLC meetings are data focused, our goal is that by the end of the 24-25 school year that 80% of PLC meetings will document teachers' backwards planning, analyzing assessments and student performance, and tracking progress toward meeting goals as measured by PLC observations and peer assessments.
+Based on an administrator survey that only 20% of our PLC meetings are data focused, our goal STIP Connection: Goal 2: All students have access to effective educators.
 Improvement Strategy: Utilize PLC Framework and improve PLC practices and structures that ensure that grade levels are backwards planning with standards in mind, analyzing assessments, student performance, and progress toward meeting goals.